Lawrence Sullivan Ross: Battle of Pease River

 The civilian posse arrived at the battleground as the fighting finished.
 Although they initially congratulated Ross for winning the battle, some of them later complained that Ross had pushed ahead without them so he would not have to share the glory or the spoils of war.

 When Cynthia Ann Parker was taken to Ft.
 Cooper, US command realized the captured woman had blue eyes.
 The woman could not speak English and did not remember her birth name or details of her life prior to joining the Comanche.
 After much questioning, she was able to provide a few details of her capture as a child.
 The details matched what they knew of the 1836 Fort Parker Massacre, and they summoned Colonel Isaac Parker to identify her.
-When Parker mentioned his kidnapped niece had been named Cynthia Ann Parker, the woman slapped her chest and said "Me Cincee Ann."
-Parker never returned to the Comanche people, but was not happy to have been rescued.
+Several modern (non-contemporary) sources report that when Parker mentioned his kidnapped niece had been named Cynthia Ann Parker, the woman slapped or pointed at her chest and said "Me Cincee Ann."
+Parker never returned to the Comanche people, and "was not particularly grateful" to have been found.

-In contrast, the intervention was welcomed by a nine-year-old Mexican boy found hiding alone in the tall grass.
+In the aftermath, a nine-year-old Comanche boy found was found hiding alone in the tall grass.
 Ross took the child with him, naming him Pease.
-Though Pease was later given the choice to return to his people, he refused and was raised by Ross.
+Though Pease was later given the choice to return to his people, he repeatedly declined and was raised by Ross.